 1. Call or visit our office between 8:30 AM and 4:00 PM, Monday through Friday

 2. An Information officer will speak with you about your problem.
-He or she will send you an Intake Questionnaire (IQ) to fill out.
+He or she will provide you with an Intake Questionnaire (IQ) to fill out.
 You can also click here to begin the process of filling out an Intake Questionnaire.

-3. After you have received your IQ and filled it out, send in the completed form.
+3. After you have completed your IQ , submit the completed form.
 If further information is needed, an Information Officer will contact you.

 4. If your charge is accepted, it will be processed as a formal charge and assigned to an Investigator.